-Students with special needs or who are severely deficient in credits meet individually with an assigned instructor at least once per week at regularly scheduled day or evening appointments to review and evaluate their work and to obtain new assignments.
-Students are assigned a minimum of fifteen (15) hours of school work every two weeks.
+All students are required to meet at least once per week at regularly scheduled day or evening appointments to review and evaluate their work with their instructor.
+Students are assigned a minimum of 15 hours of schoolwork every two weeks.
 For every 75 hours of satisfactory work, a student receives 5 high school credits.
-Virtual teacher interaction/support is available for eligible students.

-Students must first consult with their high school counselor and assistant principal to ensure that independent study is the appropriate program for achieving their goals.
-For more information, call (650) 967-7919.
+Students must first consult with their high school counselor and Assistant Principal to ensure that Independent Study is the appropriate program for achieving their goals.
+Call (650) 940-1333, ext.4104 or email danielle.dinh@mvla.net for more information.